 Before my PhD, I was a trainee at the Department of the European Council and the Council of the European Union at the Austrian Foreign Ministry (2010-2011).
 I attended Vienna University (BA in Political Science, 2009; Magister in Arabic and Islamic Studies, 2010), the Institut National des Langues et Cultures Orientales in Paris (2007/2008), and Sciences Po Paris (MA in Comparative Politics / Middle East and Muslim World, 2010).
 I have held research affiliations to the Institut français du Proche-Orient Beirut (2018), the Migration Reseach Center at Koç University (2018), Nuffield College (2017), the Netherlands-Flemish Institute in Cairo (2012) and the American University Beirut (2009).
 I have also followed Arabic language training in Damascus (Modern Standard Arabic, Syrian Colloquial Arabic), Tunis (Modern Standard Arabic), Cairo (Egyptian Colloquial Arabic) and Tripoli (Syro-Lebanese Colloquial Arabic).

-To find out more about my research, you can take a look at the website, email me at firstname.lastname@example.org, or follow me on Twitter:
+To find out more about my research, you can take a look at the website or email me at firstname.lastname@example.org or follow me on Twitter: